 With the new USDA permit and recipes he had been perfecting along the way, Bovine + Swine, Fine Dining Restaurant Group’s craft meat division, was open for business.

 Bovine + Swine’s unique flavors and variety of hand-made products are reminiscent of the butchers of the past, the foundations of which are an attention to traditional techniques and high quality ingredients.
 Attention has been paid to every aspect of the product, from the way the ingredients are broken down to the “snap” experienced when biting into a sausage.
-Bovine + Swine’s diverse lineup showcases both classic and inventive flavors - all hand-crafted in Jackson Hole.
+Bovine + Swine’s diverse sausage lineup is certified All Natural and Gluten Free (with the exception of the Beer Brat) and showcases both classic and inventive flavors - all hand-crafted in Jackson Hole.